 When pursuing your credential, make sure you have familiarized yourself with your state’s credential requirements.
 This is also worth knowing if you are a working nutritional counselor who has decided to move to a different state.
 Though many certifications, such as the CNS, are able to transfer easily from state to state, sometimes additional coursework is needed.

-For more information about credentialing requirements in your state, visit our index here.
+Learn more about credentialing requirements in your state.